Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

 \subsection{Sampling Distribution Comparison}

-To further illustrate the finite-sample behavior of local Whittle estimators across a wide range of memory parameters, we plot the sampling distributions of the estimators in different scenarios.
-Figure~\ref{fig:mc:distributions} presents kernel density estimates of the sampling distributions for five estimators---LW, V, HC, ELW, and 2ELW---based on 10,000 replications of $\ARFIMA(0,d,0)$ processes with $n=500$ observations and bandwidth $m = \lfloor n^{0.65} \rfloor$.
+Figure~\ref{fig:mc:distributions} presents kernel density estimates of the sampling distributions for five estimators (LW, V, HC, ELW, and 2ELW) based on 10,000 replications of $\ARFIMA(0,d,0)$ processes with $n=500$ observations and bandwidth $m = \lfloor n^{0.65} \rfloor$.
 The analysis spans six representative values of the memory parameter: $d \in \{-1.2, -0.4, 0.0, 0.4, 1.0, 1.6\}$, covering antipersistent, stationary long memory, and strongly persistent processes.

-The distributions provide verification of the theoretical properties discussed in Section~\ref{sec:methods} and offer insights about estimator performance in different persistence regimes.
 For the stationary models ($\abs{d} < 0.5$), in accordance with theory, all estimators have approximately symmetric distributions centered around the true parameter value.
-The less efficient tapered estimators (V and HC) exhibit increased dispersion relative to the more efficient LW, ELW, and 2ELW estimators.
-In the case of nonstationary, explosive processes ($d=1.6$), the LW estimator is inconsistent \citep[][Theorem 3.2]{phillips-shimotsu-2004}.
-Its distribution concentrates around $d=1.0$, while the exact methods (ELW and 2ELW) remain centered around the true values.
+In the case of strongly nonstationary processes ($d=1.6$), the LW estimator is inconsistent and concentrates at $d=1.0$ \citep[][Theorem 3.2]{phillips-shimotsu-2004}, while the exact methods (ELW and 2ELW) remain centered around the true values.
 For the highly antipersistent case ($d=-1.2$), in accordance with the theoretical properties, only the ELW estimator remains unbiased and concentrated around the true value.
 LW and 2ELW are biased upward, with means around $-0.9$.
 The V and HC estimators also have positive bias, but to a lesser degree.